sanbee/Naarad/Nodes/DRV8833_ATT88_6Port/README.md

 ### Procedure to configure ATT88 for 4MHz clock using ATtinyCore:

- The full instructions about the procedure using Arudino IDE are at https://forum.arduino.cc/index.php?topic=624890.msg4233505#msg4233505
+ The original instructions about the procedure using Arudino IDE are at https://forum.arduino.cc/index.php?topic=624890.msg4233505#msg4233505

 1. Add to (your documents folder)/hardware/ATTinyCore/avr/boards.txt the follwing lines in the attinyx8 section: